|

 journals, the essay proposes that the natural environment is used as a allegory in which we talk to ourselves about race,

 nationality and resources.
-"Acquisitions at the British Museum" in Consuming Ancient Egypt, Cavendish Press, 2003 This essay discusses the project Acquisitions at the British Museum (1998) in the light of the British Museum-going public's
+"Acquisitions at the British Museum" in Consuming Ancient Egypt, Cavendish Press, 2003 This essay discusses the project Acquisitions at the British Museum (1998) in the light of the British Museum-going

-reproduction-souvenirs within the space of the museum.
+of reproduction-souvenirs within the space of the museum.
 In particular it discusses the nature of the overlapping image and

 the desire for identity-merging with reference to the Freudian fort-da phenomenon.
-"Grave-goods and Teddy Bear Thieves", Inventory, 1998 This essay examines the phenomenon of obsessive flower-laying and the leaving of other objects after the death of Diana,
+"Grave-goods and Teddy Bear Thieves", Inventory, 1998 This essay examines the phenomenon of obsessive flower-laying and the leaving of other objects after the

-particularly considering the hierarchy of senses which places touch above sight as satisfying the desire for contact. |
+Christian Church, particularly considering the hierarchy of senses which places touch above sight as satisfying the desire

 ||||